-Further discussion of the Bank's overall incentive plan may be found in the 2019 financial report and the Form 10-K.
+Further discussion of the Bank's overall incentive plan may be found in the 2020 financial report and the Form 10-K.

 Incentive Stock Compensation.
 The Bank uses the grant of stock awards under our Long Term Incentive Plan as the primary vehicle for providing long-term incentive compensation opportunities to its officers, including the Named Executive Officers.
-The grant of stock awards is intended to serve as both a recruitment tool, as well as an officer retention tool, and as such requires a three-year cliff vesting period prior to issuance without restrictions.
+The grant of stock awards is intended to serve as an officer retention and recruitment tool and to reward performance, and as such requires a three-year cliff vesting period prior to issuance without restrictions.
 Officers' and Named Executive Officers' past and future services are considered for grants of stock awards.
 The Bank has not adopted any specific policy regarding the amount or timing of any stock-based compensation under the plan.
-The number of shares underlying the award granted to each Named Executive Officer in 2019 is set forth in the Grants of Plan Based Awards Table and the fair value dollar amount, determined on the grant date, for calendar year 2017, 2018, and 2019 with respect to each such award is set forth in the column titled Stock Awards of the Summary Compensation Table, each of which follows.
-Information concerning the number of stock awards held by each Named Executive Officer as of December 31, 2019 is set forth in the Outstanding Equity Awards at Fiscal Year-end Table, which also follows.
+The number of shares underlying the award granted to each Named Executive Officer in 2020 is set forth in the Grants of Plan Based Awards Table and the fair value dollar amount, determined on the grant date, for calendar years 2018, 2019, and 2020 with respect to each such award is set forth in the column titled Stock Awards of the Summary Compensation Table, each of which follows.
+Information concerning the number of stock awards held by each Named Executive Officer as of December 31, 2020 is set forth in the Outstanding Equity Awards at Fiscal Year-end Table, which also follows.

 Profit Sharing Plan.
 The Bank has established a 401(k) profit sharing plan that allows eligible employees to save at a minimum one percent of eligible compensation on a pre-tax basis, subject to certain Internal Revenue Service limitations.
 The Bank will match 50% of employee 401(k) contributions up to four percent of total eligible compensation.
 In addition, the Bank may make a discretionary contribution from time to time as is deemed advisable.
 A participant is 100% vested in the participant's deferral contributions.
-A six-year vesting schedule applies to employer discretionary contributions and employee matching contributions.
-In order to be eligible to participate, the employee must be 21 years of age, have completed six months of service, work 1,000 hours in the plan year and be employed on the last day of the year.
-Entry dates have been established at January 1 and July 1 of each year.
+Employer matching contributions are funded annually and are immediately vested.
+A six-year vesting schedule applies to employer discretionary contributions.
+In order to be eligible to participate, the employee must be 21 years of age, work 1,000 hours in the plan year and be employed on the last day of the year to be eligible for employer match and discretionary contributions.
 The plan calls for only lump-sum distributions upon either termination of employment, retirement, death, or disability.
 The Company's contribution to the plan made on behalf of the Named Executive Officers is included under the "All Other Compensation" column in the Summary Compensation Table.